 PSP French

-Only available to students of Wimbledon High School GDST.
+Only available to Students of Wimbledon High School GDST.

 The French PSP Pathway develops confident, independent, and culturally fluent language learners.
-Students progress from structured vocabulary and grammar use in Years 7–8 to critical discussion of politics, literature, and film at A Level.
+Students progress from structured vocabulary and grammar use in Years 7–8 to critical discussion of social issues, history, politics, literature, and film at A Level.
 At every stage, the pathway fosters creativity, resilience, and global awareness — equipping students for academic study, travel, and international careers.

 Foundation PSP French (Years 7–8)